ZolanaPrime/stellaris-small-tweaks/README.md

 ### Misc:

 - Guarantee relic capture after capital invasion
-- End of the Cycle now has an equal chance of appearing.
+- End of the Cycle now has an equal chance of appearing
 - Guarantee or Disable the War in Heaven

 ## Guardians: